 [Please describe which organisations, government institutions, or individuals were collaborated with in the project context and how this collaboration went.]

 The project worked in collaboration with Ministry of Health and Child Care, Ministry of Public Service, Labour and Social Welfare, Ministry of Primary and Secondary Education, World Health Organisation, University of Zimbabwe, ZIMNAD, and National Rehabilitation Centre.
 These partners were engaged during project review meetings as well as supporting project implementation activities.
 This was a platform conducted to introduce new tools for ear and hearing health being led by CBMI.
 The project has been working with village health workers at grassroot level to improve the referral system in the government sectors.
 Additionally, the 876 VHWs reached during the life of the project have strengthened community based interventions and cooperation.
-MOHCC being the custody of health in Zimbabwe provided an oversite of the project and guiding on compliance to polies for the Ministry as well as technical support to implementation.
-Social Welfare Department of disability was a key player in advocacy for support to HI populations as well as social support required by families leaving with hearing impaired members.
+MOHCC being the custody of health in Zimbabwe provided an oversite of the project and guiding on compliance to policies for the Ministry as well as technical support to implementation.
+Social Welfare Department of disability was a key player in advocacy for support to Hearing Impaired populations as well as social support required by families leaving with hearing impaired members.
 MOPSE provided access to schools on school health programmes related to hearing health.
 ZIMNAD a member of the Steering Committee of the project under the DPO partnerships provided an oversite of the project and sharing with WizEar ear their experience in working with the deaf community.
 ZIMNAD also supported basic staff training on sign language.
 The project engaged other NGOs to improve networking and advocate for inclusion of ear and hearing health in their development plans.
 Discussions were held with Plan International and World Vision and Care International to influence the child sponsorship programme to consider buying hearing aids for the vulnerable children they save.
 Discussions continue even after the project has ended to maximise on the benefits of collaborations.

 Evaluation and conclusion